harness/developer-hub/docs/code-repository/work-in-repos/branch.md

 :::tip

-You can [enable protection rules](../config-repos/protection-rules.md) to automatically delete branches when PRs are merged.
+You can [enable branch rules](../config-repos/rules.md) to automatically delete branches when PRs are merged.

 :::